-The Smithsonian Institute is offering free zoom sessions on Meditation and Mindfulness, Monday, Tuesday, Thursday and Fridays, 9:15-9:45 a.m.
-(PT).
+The Smithsonian Institute is offering free zoom sessions on Meditation and Mindfulness, Monday, Wednesday and Friday, 9:15-9:45 a.m.
+(PST).

-Meditate Together is a free online 30-minute group meditation, part silence, part guided meditation, Monday-Friday until May 1.
+Meditate Together is a free online 30-minute group meditation, part silence, part guided meditation, Monday-Friday.

-The lights may be down at the War Memorial Opera House, but we're about to turn things up on your screen.
-We're proud to announce our first online opera broadcast, starting Saturday, May 9, with Arrigo Boito’s classic Mephistopheles.
-Mephistopheles streams right here on Opera is ON for free starting Saturday, May 9, at 10am Pacific, until 11:59pm, the next day.
+The lights may be down at the War Memorial Opera House, but they are turning things up on your screen.
+The online opera broadcast will return on Saturday, January 16, 2021 with Charles Gounod’s classic Romeo and Juliet, which will stream on Opera is ON for free starting at 10 a.m.
+PST until 11:59pm, the next day.
 No registration is necessary.

 Drew Holcomb, Americana guitarist from Nashville, posts a cover song every day in a series he is calling Kitchen Covers.
 They can be accessed in this Instagram feed.